viltjs/eds-react/README.md

 ## Create Your Own

-1. Create a new repository based on this boilerplate and set mountpoint in `fstab.yaml`
+1. Create a new repository based on this boilerplate
+2. Adjust `paths.json` and set mountpoint in `fstab.yaml`
-2. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
+3. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
-3. Open it in your favorite IDE and be happy coding &#128522;
+4. Open it in your favorite IDE and be happy coding &#128522;

 ## Documentation